How it all began

 For me, it also meant I had to change my own attitude from being a 'horse girl' to becoming an entrepreneur.
 An exciting new phase, because being an entrepreneur is not something you learn in veterinary school.
 In 2008, I developed my first Rein Sensors, and to my own surprize, I had sold about 100 of them worldwide.
 Apparently more riders where struggling with getting the rein feeling right.
 Through my clients, I have learned what really helps a horse-rider and how we could further develop our software to assist more riders.

-Even though I had sold sensors my business wasn’t growing as fast as I would have liked.
-I needed new investors and talking to them I realized I still had a lot to learn.
-Then HighTechXL scouted me to join their program.
-You can compare HighTechXL with The Voice Of Holland but for becoming the next best technology company.
-After 4 days of selections and auditions I was selected!
+Even though I had sold sensors, my business wasn’t growing as fast as I would have liked.
+I needed new investors and talking to some potential candidates, I realized that I still had a lot to learn.
+Then, HighTechXL(a high-tech start-up accelerator associated with the High Tech Campus in Eindhoven, The Netherlands) scouted me to join their program.
+HighTechXL is a prestigious 'talent-seeker' for the next best technology company in The Netherlands.
+After four days of selections and analysis, I was selected.
 My days at a small home office doing everything by myself were over.